Cantonese-community/decompiler/README.md

 # decompiler
-ranslate your code to cantonese!
+Translate your code to cantonese!